 You should also check the fabric of your clothes.
 You can check the fabric of the clothes by slightly pulling it out with both hands.
 Clothes that do not change shape even when pulled are of good quality.

 If the shape of the fabric is distorted when slightly pulled and released, it is not considered to be of good quality even if it is expensive.
+Moreover you may also stay connected with fashion related websites.

 6. Check the label